DKFN/NACT/README.md

 - Cleanups en cas de mort du NPC
 - Cleanups en cas d'abandon du combat par le joueur
 - Cleanups en cas de deconnexion du joueur en combat
+- Make sure all character nanos function calls are wrapped in NACT_NPC so users can extend NACT_NPC and provide their own system
+- Store all cover points of map globally and get all the cover points in range when creating the territory or updating the territory in case of roaming npc
+- Roaming NPC is just a NPC that carries the territory attached to the commander and regularly updates the cover point in range

 # Bails du turfu mais faut y penser